-The word ‘begpacking’ is a combination of both begging and backpacking.
-Its term in the travel and tourism literature is a relatively new phenomenon and is predominantly defined as a type of traveller who travels to a less developed country with no means of financially supporting themselves and begging locals and other travellers to fund their travelling.
+Typically, begpackers travel to a less developed country with little or no means of financially supporting themselves and spend part of their time overseas begging locals and other travellers to fund their travelling.

 ‘Begpacking’: A brief history

 Although the term ‘begpacking’ is a relatively new term, the idea of western backpackers begging for travel funding is not.
 The type of travel trend has made its way to countries long before its scrutiny on the internet.